-In 2019 and 2020, we recognized a loss arising from change in fair value of foreign exchange options of RMB0.3 million and RMB3.6 million, respectively.
-In 2021, we recognized a gain arising from change in fair value of foreign exchange options of RMB18.8 million (US\$3.0 million), respectively.
-The loss from foreign exchange options was primarily due to the depreciation of the U.S. dollar against the Renminbi.
+In 2020, we recognized a loss arising from change in fair value of foreign exchange options of RMB3.6 million.
+In 2021, we recognized a gain arising from change in fair value of foreign exchange options of RMB18.8 million.
+The gain from foreign exchange options was primarily due to the depreciation of the U.S. dollar against the Renminbi.
+In 2022, we recognized a loss arising from change in fair value of foreign exchange options, respectively, primarily due to the appreciation of the U.S. dollar against the Renminbi.